-Because the structural application of this study is a compression-dominated launch vehicle structure, emphasis has been placed on the impact of GNP on ply-level OHC stress allowables.
+Because the structural application of this study is a compression-dominated launch vehicle structure, emphasis has been placed on the impact of GNP on ply-level open hole compression (OHC) stress allowables.
 However, to complete the sizing process for the structure, tensile stress allowables are needed as well.
-These tensile stress allowables were taken as average ultimate tensile stresses of the baseline AS4/EPON862 (neat EPON862 matrix) panel specimens tested in longitudinal and transves tension.
-To isolate the impact of the GNP on the OHC allowables, no enhancement of these tensile allowables from GNP was considered.
-Rather, identical tensile allowables were employed for the composite, both with and without GNP reinforced matrix.
-These values are shown in Table 12, where Ftu1 and Ftu2 are the longitudinal and transverse tensile allowables, Fcu1 and Fcu2 are the longitudinal and transverse compressive allowables, and Fsu is the shear allowable.
+These tensile stress allowables were taken as average ultimate tensile stresses of the baseline AS4/EPON862 (neat EPON862 matrix) panel specimens tested in longitudinal and transverse tension.
+To isolate the impact of the GNP on the OHC allowables, no enhancement of these tensile allowables from GNP was considered, rather, identical tensile allowables were employed for the composite, both with and without GNP reinforced matrix.
+These values are shown in Table 12.

 To determine the OHC allowables (for longitudinal and transverse compression, as well as in-plane shear), the cross-ply open hole compression progressive failure simulation results, discussed above, were used.
-The predicted far-field in-plane shear failure stresses for the neat EPON862 matrix composite and the composite with 1.21 vol% C-300 GNP in the matrix are 30.7 and 50.9 MPa, respectively.
-These are reasonable values, given the average test ultimate shear strength data for the unnotched composite (82.1 and 93.1 MPa for neat matrix, 105.2 MPa for 2 wt% GNP enhanced matrix).
-As such, these predictions were used as the OHC shear allowables (Table 12).
+The predicted far-field in-plane shear failure stresses for the neat EPON862 matrix composite and the composite with 1.21 vol% C-300 GNP in the matrix are 30.7 MPa and 50.9 MPa, respectively.
+These are reasonable values, given the average test ultimate shear strength data for the unnotched composite (82.1 MPa and 93.1 MPa for neat matrix, 105.2 MPa for 2 wt% GNP enhanced matrix).
+As such, these predictions were used as the OHC shear allowables (see Table 12).

-The predicted far-field compressive stresses in the longitudinal and transverse directions are quite high (1257 and 60.4 MPa for neat matrix, 1831 and 92.4 MPa for GNP enhanced matrix).
-To arrive at more realistic longitudinal and transverse OHC allowables, these values were scaled based on a similar material system, with well-established pristine and damage tolerant allowables, AS4/3502, whose properties are available in MIL-HDBK-17-2E (Ref.
-39).
+The predicted far-field compressive stresses in the longitudinal and transverse directions are quite high (1257 MPa and 60.4 MPa for neat matrix, 1831 MPa and 92.4 MPa for GNP enhanced matrix).
+To arrive at more realistic longitudinal and transverse OHC allowables, these values were scaled based on a similar material system, with wellestablished pristine and damage tolerant allowables, AS4/3502, whose properties are available in MIL-HDBK-17-E V2.
 The assumption was made that the ratio of the pristine longitudinal tensile allowable (Ftu1) to the damage tolerant longitudinal compressive allowable (Fcu1-DT) is the same between the reference AS4/3502 and current AS4/EPON862 material systems.
 For AS4/3502, (Fcu1-DT)/(Ftu1) = (519 MPa/1413 MPa) = 0.367.
 Then, given that for AS4/EPON862, Ftu1 = 1369 MPa, we have (Fcu1-DT) = (0.367)(1369 MPa) = 503 MPa, which represents a ratio of (503 MPa/1257 MPa) = 0.400 vs. the predicted OHC longitudinal failure stress.
 This ratio was used to scale, or knock-down, the predicted longitudinal and transverse OHC ply failure stresses to arrive at the employed allowables, which are given in Table 12.
-These values are reasonable and conservative with respect to the established neat AS4/3502 material system damage tolerant allowables (Ref.
-39).
+These values are reasonable and conservative with respect to the established neat AS4/3502 material system damage tolerant allowables (MIL-HDBK-17-E V2 reference).
 Note also that they maintain the predicted ratio between the OHC failure stresses for the composite with neat matrix vs. that with GNP enhanced matrix.
 This procedure of scaling the predicted strengths using established allowables to arrive at more reasonable predicted allowables demonstrates the use of engineering decision making within the ICME workflow to assuage error and uncertainty introduced at some level within the multiscale modeling.
-Techniques such as this may be necessary when implementing an ICME framework because the predictive capability of state-of-the-art multiscale progressive failure tools has not completely matured (Ref.
-40).
+Techniques such as this may be necessary when implementing an ICME framework because the predictive capability of state-ofthe-art multiscale progressive failure tools has not completely matured.